David-Olateju/eCommerce-site-Scrapping-in-R/README.md

 ### THANKS FOR READING THROUGH.
-I hoope you've learned a thing or two.
+I hope you've learnt a thing or two?